TABLE OF CONTENTS

 Debuting in 1999, Transport Layer Security (TLS) is now one of the most widely used tools to ensure the safe transfer of information from one server or network to another.
-Having the same purpose as SSL, TLS masks data to prevent the hacking of online transactions.
+Having the same purpose as SSL, TLS masks data through a payment gateway to prevent the hacking of online transactions.

 What is the difference between TLS and SSL?

 SSL encrypts data on both ends, whereas TLS focuses only on the delivery of information.
 To reword it, SSL is a tool that makes sure the connection between networks is secure—for example, the connection between a visiting computer and a hosting website.
 Meanwhile, TLS makes sure the transportation of information is secure, like when the visiting computer types in credit card and billing address information to make a purchase.
 For the most part, SSL and TLS are used for the same purpose and are used interchangeably as terms.
 Technically, TLS is the correct term for what’s in use today, but SSL is the better-known term.